 The state is giving away about 90 percent of the permits at the onset and selling the rest in quarterly auctions.

 The air board sold 5.58 million out of the 39.5 million allowances it put up for auction last month to be used in the second phase of the program, beginning in 2015.
 The advance permits cleared at $10 each, the lowest price allowed by the program, known as the floor price.

 More than 70 companies qualified to bid in the first auction, with BP Plc (BP/), Chevron Corp.
-(CVX), Exxon Mobil Corp.
-(XOM), Royal Dutch Shell Plc (RDSA), Tesoro Corp.
-(TSO) and Valero Energy Corp.
-(VLO) among the refiners who registered to participate.
+(CVX:US), Exxon Mobil Corp.
+(XOM:US), Royal Dutch Shell Plc (RDSA), Tesoro Corp.
+(TSO:US) and Valero Energy Corp.
+(VLO:US) among the refiners who registered to participate.
 Power utilities included Pacific Gas & Electric Co. and Southern California Edison.
-Morgan Stanley (MS) and Royal Bank of Canada also qualified to bid.
+Morgan Stanley (MS:US) and Royal Bank of Canada also qualified to bid.